thomashashi/thomas_cc_demo/terraform/aws/README.md

     3. Set `ssh_key_name` to the name of the key identified in "Requirement 4"
     4. Set `top_level_domain` to a TLD in the Route53 Zone set below
     5. Set `route53_zone_id` to the AWS Route53 Zone ID you want to use
-    6. Set `consul_dc` to `dc1` if this is the first cluster
+    6. Set `consul_dc` to `dc1` as this is the first datacenter
        - if setting up a 2nd cluster in another region, set to `dc2`
-    7. Set `consul_acl_dc` to `dc1` if this is the 1st or alternate cluster
-    8. Set `mode` to `connect`
-    9. Set `consul_lic` to your Consul Enterprise License string
+    7. Set `consul_lic` to your Consul Enterprise License string
+    8. Set `aws_region` to the region to deploy the primary datacenter
+ 4. *multi-region-demo* requires setting these additional variables
+    1. Set `aws_region_alt` to the region to deploy the alternate datacenter
+    2. Set `consul_dc_alt` to `dc2` since this is the alternate datacenter
+    3. Set `ssh_pri_key_file` path to private SSH key that can login to the instances
+       - used in post provisioning to join the Consul datacenters together

- 4. Save your changes to the `terraform.auto.tfvars` file
+ 5. Save your changes to the `terraform.auto.tfvars` file
- 5. Run `terraform init`
+ 6. Run `terraform init`
- 6. When you see "Terraform has been successfully initialized!" ...
+ 7. When you see "Terraform has been successfully initialized!" ...
- 7. Run `terraform plan`
+ 8. Run `terraform plan`
- 8. Verify the plan output is as expected
+ 9. Verify the plan output is as expected
- 9. Run `terraform apply` and answer `yes` when prompted
+ 10. Run `terraform apply` and answer `yes` when prompted

-This will take a couple minutes to run.
-Once the command prompt returns, wait a couple minutes and the demo will be ready.
+## Depoyment Time

+- The Terraform script will take a few minutes to run
+- The *single-region-demo*
+  - Is fully functional within a minute of the terraform script completeion
+- The *multi-region-demo*
+  - **Make sure you deploy your demo environment in advance of your demo**
+  - The alt datacenter (dc2) requires ~25 mins for the ACLs to fully replicate
+  - The primary datacenter (dc1) is fully functional after terraform completeion
+    - you can begin your demo before `dc2` is functional if you demo features on `dc1` for the first 20-25 mins

 ## Demo Script